 Group or solo?
 How many days will it take you?
 Do you need a porter to carry your bag?
 Will you go with a big well-known company?

 I suggest going with a small group of friends.
 We saw a few big groups and it looked like a Contiki tour compared to the experience I had with just myself and my guide.
 Only get a porter if you really need it.
 You should be able to carry your bag for 4-5 hours of trekking each day.

 I was approached on the streets of Kathmandu by a man called Sanu from Hidden Discovery Trek & Expedition.
 I went for a chai tea with him (I’m friendly like that with strangers).
 I knew he was trying to sell me a tour but that’s how it works.
 Wine and dine.
 He offered me 12 days for $900 USD, which was $300 less than the best offer I had received so I decided to go for it.
 He assured me the guide would be able to speak English and had done the trek many times before.

 My guide, Lapsang Tamang, had done the trek multiple times as a porter and now many times a guide.
 He said he has lost count but somewhere over 20 times, he has been trekking to Everest Base Camp.
 The best thing to do is to contact my guide and arrange to meet him first in Kathmandu so you can chat and decide if you want to go ahead.
 You will be together for 12 days after all!

 You can contact my guide directly here: [email protected]

-Lapsan awesome guy and I had too many milk tea hangouts with him before and after the trip.
+Lapsang is an awesome guy and I had too many chai tea hangouts with him before and after the trip.
 Lapsang and I became friends during the trip and afterward, we went bungee jumping, cooked Dal Bhat at his apartment and visited Swayambunath Temple.
 I hope you choose to support great local guys like this rather than big money-making companies.